Rioflan/mdisplay/README.md

 Supported input files:
 - MarkDown

-## How to install it ?

-You must have:
+- LaTeX

+## Prerequisites

 - python3
 - pandoc
 - inotify-tools

-You can copy it on a PATH dir:
+## How to install it ?

+You just have to run the install script:
 ```
-# cp mdisplay.sh /usr/local/bin/mdisplay
+# ./install.sh
 ```

 ## How to use it ?